RPG-IO/rpg-io/docs/configuration.md

 following props:

 * `tag` - It represents the game's name.
 * `locations` - List of location tags.
-Only locations mentioned here are loaded by the engine.
-However, this is a subject to change.
-In the future we want to load all the locations specified in `locations` directory w/o the need to specify their tags here.
+All the locations specified in `locations` are loaded, however this field is left for backward-compatibility.
 * `player` - Player object specification.
 It follows the `GameObject` specification rules.
 (TODO: add hyperlink to that section)
 * `rootLocation` - `tag` of first-to-be-displayed location.